b-venter/Matrix-Docker-install/README.md

 ***[ACME](https://docs.traefik.io/https/acme/):*** Used for automatic certificate management.
 Traefik will apply for and maintain your certificates.
 My example uses Let's Encrypt.
 Note that the *staging* server is enabled and the *production* is hashed out.
 This is to allow you to get the certificates and routing sorted without hitting the *production's* cap.
 Since we are storing the certificates in an atatched volume, even if you remove and re-add the Traefik container, the certificates will not be automatically deleted.
 ***[API](https://docs.traefik.io/operations/api/):*** This provides a web interface which can be useful to understanding how Traefik works, what is running, etc. It is disabled in the above file as I do not recommend using it in production, but feel free to enable it when testing on VirtualBox or similar safe environments.
 It is reachable on port 8080 by default.

-`docker ps` is also valuable to check which containers are running.

 2. Creating the container
   You can do this using `docker-compose`, but I have opted for full command line to understand options better and provide verbosity.
 You can easily take these options into a **yaml** file.